 Summit 2017 was an incredible experience for me.
-I had the unique opportunity to share ideas for reaching the next generation, and I was overwhelmed by the knowledge I gained from leaders like John Maxwell, Bob Goff, Blue Van Dyke, Rick Holiday, and countless others.
+Not only did I have the opportunity to share ideas for reaching the next generation, but I was overwhelmed by the knowledge I gained from leaders like John Maxwell, Bob Goff, Blue Van Dyke, Rick Holliday, and countless others.

 Events like this bring a ton of value from the stage, but there’s also equal value from meeting those in attendance.

-Normally, leaders attend conferences alone or in a small group.
+Normally, leaders attend conferences alone or in small groups.
 Some events work better this way because they focus on a particular need experienced by people in a certain role.

 Some events, however, work better if a leader’s entire team attends.
-The ROI for the event is exponentially greater when more people attend.
+The ROI for the event is exponentially greater for every additional attendee.

-So why does an event like Summit work better by bringing a large team?
+So why is an event like Summit more rewarding for teams than individuals?
 Here are four things we can learn from the church in Nevada:

 1. They brought a diverse team

 Most leaders only bring a small group to an event like Summit.
-But leaders who make the investment to bring their entire team communicate value to every team member, and it creates an opportunity for everyone to learn how to lead well in their ministry.
+But leaders who make the investment to bring their entire team communicate value to every team member.
+It creates an opportunity for everyone to learn how to do their jobs in their ministry better than ever.

 2. They used their time to debrief and digest

 The Summit schedule is designed in a way that allows a team to share what they’re learning during the event.
-And travelling home once the event ends creates a dedicated time for a team to share new ideas and strategies based on what they heard during the sessions.
+And travelling home once the event ends creates a dedicated time for a team to share new ideas and strategies while they’re still fresh.

 3. They got all of the sessions

 Each breakout session slot has three options available: Leadership, technology, and communications.
 By bringing a large team, a staff can have someone in every room.
-This allows the group to soak up everything presented at Summit.
+This allows the group to soak up everything presented at Summit when they reconvene later.

 4. They brought seasoned leaders and rising leaders

 Many leadership events seem focused only on seasoned leaders.
 We bring in executive pastors from some of the largest churches in America to share what works.
 This fountain of knowledge is a great opportunity to invest in rising leaders.
-They get a unique opportunity to gain wisdom not normally available to them, and it sets them on a path towards incredible ministry leadership.
+They get a unique opportunity to gain insight not normally available to them, and it sets them on a path to becoming incredible leaders.